-This page will allow you to access files from a USB external hard drive or thumb drive that is plugged into the router from your local network or from the Internet using either a web browser or an app for your smartphone or tablet.
-You can create users to be allowed to access these files.
+This page will allow you to set up access to files on an external USB hard drive or thumb drive that is plugged into the router.
+You can do this through local network or from the Internet using either a web browser or an app on your smartphone or tablet.
+You can create users that can be allowed access to these files through SharePort Mobile services accessible through a web UI or on mobile devices using the SharePort Mobile app available for iOS and Android.